MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-real-time-hub.md

 In this article, you learn how to get events from Real-Time event hub into either a new or existing table.

-Real-Time hub is currently in public preview.

 > [!NOTE]
-> Currently Real-Time event hub only supports eventstream data.
+> Currently Real-Time event hub only supports eventstreams.
+> Real-Time hub is currently in public preview.

 ## Prerequisites